 Our environmental, social, and governance committee consists of Mr. Ramnath Iyer, Mr. Martin Bloom, Ms. Julia Xu, Mr. Ke Chen, and Mr. Yumin Liu.
 Mr. Ramnath Iyer is currently the chairman of the environmental, social, and governance committee.
 Mr. Ramnath Iyer, Mr. Martin Bloom and Ms. Julia Xu all satisfy the independence requirements of the NYSE Listing Rules and SEC regulations.
+The environmental, social, and governance committee oversees environmental, social, and governance matters.
 The environmental, social, and governance committee is responsible for, among other things: